dseisun/tableau_admin/readme.md

 - exporting workbooks and datasources in XML without attached data
 - Subscription framework that allows for more flexible report subscriptions

+For all of this, a huge thanks to Ryan Mason for going through my crappy code, improving it everywhere, and writing 95% of the documentation

 ## Initial setup

 Access our helper functions.